007revad/Linux_Plex_Backup/README.md

 The LogAll setting enables, or disables, logging every file that gets backed up.
 Set LogAll= to yes or no. Blank is the same as no.

 The KeepQty setting tells the script to keep only keep the latest N backups (and delete older backups).
+  - If KeepQty is blank or set to 0 all backups are kept.

 ```YAML
 Name=distro